rsyslog/rsyslog/source/configuration/modules/impcap.rst

    "word", "none", "no", "none"

-Assign messages from thi simput to a specific Rsyslog ruleset.
+Assign messages from this input to a specific Rsyslog ruleset.

 .. _no_buffer: